 We are located in a quiet area of town, Kibagabaga, on a stone’s throw from the ever vibrant Kimironko Market.
 The airport is only 15 away.

-ViaVia Kigali Bar will serve a wide range of drinks such as local and imported beers, wine, liquor, cocktails, juices, soft drinks, coffee and tea.
+ViaVia Kigali Bar serves a wide range of drinks such as local and imported beers, wine, liquor, cocktails, juices, soft drinks, coffee and tea.
 We want to offer drinks to all budgets so this will include a local beer but also a cocktail.
 As we want to promote healthy food, juices and smoothies will have a prominent place on the menu.

 And not to forget about the Belgian specialty Stoofvlees Friet (stew with Belgian fries) !